textbook/fauxauth/README.md

 same endpoint provides the current configuration.
 You can reset to the default configuration using a `DELETE` request.

+Alternatively, provide a JSON string as the `FAUXAUTH_CONFIG` environment variable to override all or part of the initial configuration (**note** that a `DELETE` reset will return to the combination of the hardcoded configuration above and whatever is provided via this environment variable).

 [1]: https://docs.docker.com/compose/
 [2]: https://www.npmjs.com/package/concurrently
 [3]: https://www.npmjs.com/package/cross-env